aritmos/aritmos/README.md

 </div>

 - 🎓 Mathematical Physics graduate, blending a strong foundation in theoretical sciences with a keen interest in computer science.
-- ⏲️ Specialize in performance-oriented implementations; having evolved from a code golf enthusiast to someone who values efficiency and elegance in coding practices.
+- ⏲️ Specialize in performance-oriented implementations; value efficiency and elegance in coding practices.
-- 🦀 Lifelong (`&'static`) Rust-lang enjoyer and (neo)vim advocate.
+- 🦀 Lifelong `&'static` Rust-lang enjoyer and (neo)vim advocate.
-- 💼 Although my coding journey began as a hobby, I'm committed to continuous learning, aspiring to attain the competence necessary for a possibly fulfilling career involving programming.
+- 💼 I'm committed to continuous learning, and actively working to gain the expertise necessary for possibly fulfilling career in programming.

 ```rust
 impl AboutMeCode {